YashKalbande/FCR/pacman.md

-In this workshop, we will be creating a Pac-Man maze game, where the user moves around a maze eating all the dots, while being pursued by four ghosts.
-We will be useing Freegame library to build this game.
+In this workshop, we will be creating a Pac-Man maze game, where the user moves around a maze eating all the dots while being pursued by four ghosts.
+We will be using the Freegame library to build this game.

 ## Setup
-Start a new Python file using your favourite text editor or go on [repl.it/languages/python3](https://www.repl.it/languages/python3) to start new coding environment of Python 3 to quick start our workshop.
+Begin a new Python file using your favorite text editor or go on [repl.it/languages/python3](https://www.repl.it/languages/python3) to start a new coding environment of Python 3 to quick start our workshop.

-Edit your new `main.py` with a new modular imports:
+Edit your new `main.py` with new modular imports:
 ```python3
 from random import choice
 from turtle import *
 from freegames import floor, vector
 ```
-The above code says, import choice function form random module.
-Import every functions form turtle module. [floor](http://www.grantjenks.com/docs/freegames/api.html#freegames.floor), [vector](http://www.grantjenks.com/docs/freegames/api.html#freegames.vector) form freegames module.
+The above code says import choice function from random module.
+Import every function from the turtle module. [floor](http://www.grantjenks.com/docs/freegames/api.html#freegames.floor), [vector](http://www.grantjenks.com/docs/freegames/api.html#freegames.vector) form freegames module.

 Next, we’ll want to declare and initialise all of our global variables:
 ```